phenotypic/ProbeOSX/README.md

 ### Interpreting the output

-The table below contains a short description of all of the data outputted by the more detailed option and therefore people using the simple output should only concern themselves with the rows about MAC Addresses and Target Networks:
+The table below contains a short description of all of the data outputted by the script:

 | Name | Description |
 | --- | --- |